Shuichiro Katsumura

-Shuichiro Katsumura (勝村 周一朗, Katsumura Shūichirō) is a Japanese former mixed martial artist and professional wrestler who currently competes for DDT Pro-Wrestling, where he was a Independent World Junior Heavyweight champion.
+Shuichiro Katsumura (勝村 周一朗, Katsumura Shūichirō) is a Japanese former mixed martial artist and professional wrestler who currently competes for Ganbare Pro-Wrestling, where he was a Spirit of Ganbare World Openweight Champion and Spirit of Ganbare World Tag Team Champion.
 He competed in the Flyweight, Bantamweight and Featherweight divisions.
 Katsumura is credited in popularizing the "Ninja Choke" submission and is the current owner of ZST.

 Personal life

 After graduating from university, he worked as an employee at a child care facility in Kamakura while continuing his martial arts training.
 This is where his nickname "Real Tiger Mask" comes from.